tcrouzet/md/2009/11/into-the-wild.md

 ![Into the wild](http://blog.tcrouzet.comhttps://tcrouzet.com/images_tc/2009/11/wild.jpg)

 Dans mon livre, j'évoque *Into the wild* de Krakauer.
 Près du corps de Christopher McCandless, les chasseurs d’élans retrouvent des livres, notamment *Le bonheur conjugal* de Tolstoï.
-Krakauer cite un des passages surligné par Christopher :<span id="more-12176"></span>
+Krakauer cite un des passages surligné par Christopher :

 > I wanted movement and not a calm course of existence.
 I wanted excitement and danger and the chance to sacrifice myself for my love.
 I felt in myself a superabundance of energy which found no outlet in our quiet life.